 Victoria has so many incredible eateries that they are activities in their own right.

 19. Get French at Little Jumbo

-For dinner on our first night we went to the highly rated Little Jumbo.
-The restaurant has a bit of a speakeasy vibe to it – exposed brick walls, a long leather bench extending the length of the restaurant with wooden tables along it.
+For dinner on our first night, we went to the highly-rated Little Jumbo.
+The restaurant has a bit of a speakeasy vibe to it – exposed brick walls, a long leather bench extending the length of the restaurant with wooden tables along with it.

 The food was excellent – try the seared tuna, the halibut on risotto or the lamb.
 They also had great truffle fries (a personal favourite of mine), some good dessert options and a menu of eclectic cocktails.

 20. Eat fresh fish at The Fish Store